October 7, 2021

 Vigil currently serves as the president of the Spanish Club at Highlands.
 In addition to serving as the president of the Spanish Club and interning with MESO, Vigil is on the Youth Commission for the City of Las Vegas, and he is a past fellow of the Highlands University Legislative Leadership Fellowship.
 Vigil said his engagement in all these pursuits is in the service of uniting the community.
-He said he is especially inspired by the 100% San Miguel County initiative program.
+He said he is especially inspired by the 100% Community located in San Miguel County.

 As a part of his leadership role in the Spanish Club, Vigil helped bring the Spanish honor society, Sigma Delta Pi, to campus, which will provide peers and future students with even greater access to national scholarship opportunities and internships.
 He said he is already planning to bring a representative from HACU to Highlands so that other students can learn about the opportunity.

 “The internship has already started opening doors for me,” said Vigil.
 “I have been able to network with lawyers and various high-level professionals within the federal government and the Securities Exchange Commission who have expressed the need for young people to continue the work that they do.
 They have shared their experiences and what we can do to prepare ourselves better to enter the workforce and be an active part of society.”